 Once the tanks are full, one would visit a dumping station where they are emptied with a sewer pipe that attaches to the bottom of each tank of your RV and emptied into a septic system or municipal waste system.
 The waste holding tanks of your RV are temporary holding tanks until they can be dumped later.

 Note: a common problem for RVs is that there is a sewage smell coming from the bathroom that fills the cabin of the RV.
 If you are having this problem check out this article on how to fix the problem.

 Common RV Bathroom Questions:

 Can I Flush Toilet Paper In An RV?

-You can flush toilet paper in an RV if you aren't using too much and you are using a specific toilet paper that is designed to break down quickly.
-An RVs plumbing system isn't built the same as the one in your home and, as a result, can't handle a heavy amount of toilet paper that is not designed to break down quickly.
+One can flush toilet paper in an RV if they aren't using too much and are using a specific toilet paper that is designed to break down quickly.
+An RVs plumbing system isn't built the same as the one in a house and, as a result, can't handle a heavy amount of toilet paper that is not designed to break down quickly.

 While you do need to remember to be mindful of the amount that you use, you can flush toilet paper in an RV.
 Too much, and you can create a clog in the tank which will be difficult to flush out of the system when dumping the tank.
 Emptying your waste water tanks properly is critical for not developing future problems.
 Have a look at this article on how to empty your waste water tanks.